 Special Session HB 2016, in Section 16, requires the Secretary of Health and Environment to promulgate rules and regulations by August 1, 2020, to administer and enforce provisions of the COVID-19 Contact Tracing Privacy Act.
 The rules and regulations are to prescribe qualifications and training for contact tracers.
 The provisions of this section expire May 1, 2021.
-(Corresponding rules and regulations were heard at the August 10, 2020, meeting.)
+(Corresponding rules and regulations were heard at the August 10, 2020, meeting and the November 15, 2021, meeting.
+The promulgated rules and regulations have no force and effect after June 30, 2022.)